fort3/Ipivot/README.md

 # Example Output:
 ![Ipivot 2 0_Parameters_2](https://github.com/user-attachments/assets/ab1cdf83-1713-4908-8f73-be244a837da2)

+# CAUTION
+As this tool performs a high impact action like clearing the command history and PSReadline sessions and file, you will asked to confirm this action.

 DISCLAIMER: Thoughts, Opinions and the Information in this script is strictly for educational purposes alone and use of any code or technique for unlawful or unauthorized activities is strictly prohibited.